 We hope to continue our mission of saving the Earth's resources in every area of the church - and by extension - making people aware and encouraging them to use "reusable" items at home and elsewhere.
 Contact Mary Kane if you'd like to be a part of this group.
 You'll receive free coffee for your efforts!

 Climate Action Teams

 A Climate Action Team is a group working in their congregation and community specifically to combat climate change and its negative impacts.
 A Team keeps its congregation aware of current climate change issues and generates involvement in efforts to mitigate climate change.
 Choose suggested activities and use existing programs and resources, or make up your own!
-Join the MLUC Climate Action Team, a part of the MLUC Green Sanctuary Program, by contacting Doug Hunt or Mary Kane at .
+Join the MLUC Climate Action Team, a part of the MLUC Green Sanctuary Program, by emailing .

 The mission of Green Sanctuary at MLUC is to explore what it means to live within a religious community on an imperiled Earth, and join in efforts, both symbolic and explicit, to becoming stewards of the Earth.

 Following guidelines originally set down by the Unitarian Universalist Ministry For Earth, our mission has been to provide information to the congregation and the nearby community about dangerous challenges to our precious Earth's air, water, and land.
 We have done this through speakers, videos, and workshops, as well as outreach events with local organizations and places of worship.

 Our goals are to increase awareness of environmental issues, deepen the connection between spiritual practice and earthly realities, encourage personal lifestyle change, increase community action on our "Seventh Principle" issues, and work to heal environmental injustices.